 STEP 5: GROUTING THE TILES

 After all the tiles have been installed, let them dry for at least 24 hours (you don’t want your tiles moving and not adhering to the wall because you touched them).
-Once the mortar has dried its time for grout.
+Once the mortar has dried, it’s time for grout.
 Grouting is actually my favorite part of tiling because I find it soothing.

-TIP: If you’re not sure about sanded or unsanded grout, consider this: if you have a space of 1/8″ or less use unsanded grout or if the tiles you are using will scratch because of the sand.
+TIP: If you’re not sure about sanded or unsanded grout, consider this: if you have a space of 1/8″ or less, use unsanded grout so the sand does not scratch the tiles you are using.

 BEFORE adding any grout, clean the spacing out around your tiles to remove any mortar.
 You can use a flat head screwdriver, razor knife, or a grout remover tool.